maevadevs/Learn-SQL-Complete-Bootcamp/02-joins/14-cross-join.md

 # `CROSS JOIN`

-- Produces the cartesian product of rows from both tables
+- Produces the cartesian product of rows from both tables by crossing everything
 - Returns the product of each rows from the left table matched one by one with each rows of the right table
 - It does not have a matching condition `ON`
 - BE CAREFUL: Cross Join can produce a very large dataset (n x m)